Nicobar Islands: Colonial period

-Denmark's presence in the islands ended formally on 16 October 1868 when it sold the rights to the Nicobar Islands to the UK, which, in 1869, made them part of British India.
+Denmark's presence in the islands ended formally on 16 October 1868 when it sold the rights to the Nicobar Islands to the United Kingdom, which, in 1869, made them part of British India.

 Second World War

 During the Second World War, the islands were invaded and occupied by Japan between 1942 and 1945.
 In May 1945, HMS Ceylon shelled Japanese positions on the islands.
-The British regained possession of the islands after the Surrender of Japan, announced on 15 August and formally signed on 2 September 1945.
+The British regained possession of the islands after the surrender of Japan, announced on 15 August and formally signed on 2 September 1945.
+After the war, Pakistani politician Choudhry Rahmat Ali proposed that the Nicobars (which he called the "Balus Islands") would have a sizeable Muslim population and thus would be integrated to the Dominion of Pakistan.
+However, this never materialised.

-Indian state
+Indian union territory

 Together with the Andaman Islands, it became part of India in 1950 and was declared as a union territory of the nation in 1956.

 26 December 2004 tsunami

 On 26 December 2004, the coast of the Nicobar Islands was devastated by a 10 to 15 m tsunami following the 2004 Indian Ocean earthquake.
 At least 6,000 people were killed on the Andaman and Nicobar Islands with reports putting the death toll on Katchal Island alone at 4,600.

 Several islands were heavily damaged with initial reports of islands broken in two or three pieces and coral reefs moved above water.
 Teressa Island was said to have been split into two pieces and Trinkat Island into three pieces.
 Some estimates said that the islands were moved as much as 100 ft by the earthquake and tilted.

 Indira Point subsided 4.25 m and the lighthouse there was damaged.